2013 HISP participants (back row) and faculty enjoy a hike during a weekend skills development retreat in Rocky Mountain National Park.

 The YHA is a comprehensive medical student program aimed at providing young leaders with the clinical and non-clinical skills to transform health systems.
 We offer 2 complementary opportunities for medical students:

-- The Health Innovations Scholars Program is an intensive summer training program for medical students at all levels who wish to develop skills necessary to lead innovative transformation of the American healthcare system.
+- The Health Innovations Scholars Program is an intensive summer training program for pre-clinical medical students who wish to develop skills necessary to lead innovative transformation of the American healthcare system.
 The Scholars Program emphasizes mastery of advanced skills from improvement science, policy, finance, business, engineering, and leadership.

 Learn more about the Young Hospitalist Academy.